wishva-kalhara/GlobalTradeLogistics/.no-build/docs/E2E_TEST_PLAN.md

 **Setup:** log in as `admin@globaltradelogistics.local`.

 #### TC-A03 — ADMIN dashboard
-- **Expected:** `/app/index.jsp` shows 3 cards: "Application User Management", "Vendor Performance Report", "Warehouse Inventory".
-Same 3 links appear in the nav's Account menu.
+- **Expected:** `/app/index.jsp` shows 3 cards: "Application User Management", "Warehouse Inventory", "Shipments" — the "Vendor Performance Report" **card** was intentionally removed from the dashboard, but the link still exists in the nav's Account menu (which lists 4 items: those 3 plus "Vendor Performance Report") — this asymmetry is intentional, not a bug.
+Below the cards, an "Analytics" section shows total sales/orders stat tiles and orders-by-status / top-products-by-revenue / vendor-on-time-rate charts (backed by `GET /admin/sales-summary` and `GET /admin/vendor-performance`).

 #### TC-A04 — Onboard a staff user (all 5 roles)
 - **Steps:** `/app/app-user-management.jsp` → "Onboard User" → fill email/full name → for each of ADMIN/WORKER/COORDINATOR/CUSTOMS_AGENT/WAREHOUSE_MANAGER, submit once.